Safety-Dance/disaster-prep-app/communications.md

 ## MVP
+* App is a series of forms the user fills out in order to identify applicable categories of emergency preparedness that they can then save and acces as a tailored plan
 * metadata of comprehensive emergency needs
 * store user form data and user selections in local storage (to create customized list)
 * create check-able checklist for user